 If you are looking for a suitable host for your WordPress website, you must think about the space required.
 This space is not just for storing WordPress files, It also must have space to host files, images, content, backups and even emails.
 So when choosing the amount of space, you need to pay attention to all of these.

 How Much Disk Space does a WordPress website need?

 The amount of space that we need to install WordPress 4.9.5 and above, is approximately 8.9 MB.
 However, the space occupied by uploaded files is about 825 MB, and when you install a plugin, another 100 MB will be added to the above amount.
 On average, each WordPress template occupies 25 MB and MYSQL database occupies 85 MB of your disk space.

-So, to launch a WordPress website, you need an average 1GB of free space.
+So, to launch a WordPress website, you need an average of 1GB free space.
 Most WordPress hosting plans offer 1GB of disk space and more.
-But if you want to manage a WordPress network simultaneously, you’ll need much more resources to support them.
+But if you want to manage a WordPress network simultaneously, you’ll need many more resources to support them.